bgamari/ghc-wiki-import/new-ghci-debugger.md

-When an executing computation hits an active breakpoint control is returned to the GHCi prompt.
+When an executing computation hits an active breakpoint, control is returned to the GHCi prompt.
 The debugger will print out a message indicating where the breakpoint occurred, and the names and types of the local variables which are in scope at that point.
 Here is an example:

 ```wiki